We are still transitioning from online-only worship services to in-person worship services.

-The Ministry of Worship has prepared this information so that we all know what to expect and how to conduct ourselves.
+The Ministry of Worship has prepared this information so that we all know what to expect and how to conduct ourselves, beginning with the services on August 1, 2021.
+There are some changes from what we did previously.

-We expect our practices to change as we transition to more familiar forms of worship and fellowship.
+We expect our practices to continue to change as we transition to more familiar forms of worship and fellowship.
 Changes will be announced in advance so that everyone knows what to expect.

 Everyone is Welcome